hello-metropolis/documentation/README.md

 It provides a web front-end, APIs and terraform plugins to allow the easy configuration, management and maintenance of these sandbox environments.

-## Suggestion
+> If you're learning the Metropolis platform for the first time, review the [overview documentation](/overview) first, followed by the [quickstart](https://github.com/hello-metropolis/quickstart) guide.

-If you're learning the Metropolis platform for the first time, it is our suggestion to review the overview documentation first, followed by the quickstart guide.
+>

-Once you understand the platform, the documentation below will help guide you in your implementation and configuration.
+> Once you understand the platform, the documentation below will help guide you in your implementation and configuration.

 ## Documentation

 ### Overview

-**[Overview](overview.md)** of the Metropolis platform.
+**[Overview](/overview)** of the Metropolis platform.
 This section will:

 * Show you exactly how Metropolis is different from the status quo
 * Help you understand why the specific benefits and drawbacks of this approach compared with alternatives.